 Now that you understand the architecture of a GRU cell, you can do some really interesting things.
 For instance you could train this model and compare the perplexity that an LSTM yields in comparison with a GRU.
 You could also modify this piece of code and build your own language translator using GRUs instead of LSTMs.

-The fancy RNN architectures we have discussed on this post are actually not used in production yet.
 Traditional machine translation models are bayesian and at a very broad scope what they do is that they align the source language corpus with the target language corpus (usually at a sentence or paragraph level), after many repetitions of the alignment process each block (sentence or paragraph) has many possible translations, and finally the best hypothesis is searched with Bayes’ Theorem.
-However, Richard Socher believes this will change pretty soon.

 There are other reasons.
 For example, the RAM requirement only scales with the number of words.